pogo61/Google-Drive-API-Hook/README.md

 - ensure that the status changes to "Workflow Is Completed"

 #### Configure Security
-- Go to Google Drive Hook -> Policies -> Operational Policies -> Insert JWT into Downstream request policy
+- Go to Google Drive API Hook -> Policies -> Operational Policies -> Insert JWT into Downstream request policy
     - Click "modify" in the XML Policy Tab.
 An XML Policy Content editor dialog will be displayed.
     - change the value of the tns:fileLocation element to be the location and name of the file containing the private key of the Service account (this is obtain by exporting the key for the App in the [Google Developers Console] (https://console.developers.google.com/)).
 Note that the location must be absolute, not relative.
     - change the value of the tns:serviceAccountEmail element to be the email address of the Service account (this is obtain by exporting the key for the App in the [Google Developers Console] (https://console.developers.google.com/).